-By Scott Keeter The survey data from the Pew Research Center’s 2011 survey of Muslim Americans are now available to researchers for downloading.
-The dataset has been added to the Datasets page of the Pew Research Center for the People & the Press.
-The telephone survey of 1,033 randomly-selected Muslim Americans was the second such [...]
+By Scott Keeter The survey data from the Pew Research Center’s 2011 survey of Muslim Americans are available to researchers for downloading.
+The dataset can be downloaded on the Datasets page of the Pew Research Center for the People & the Press.
+The telephone survey of 1,033 randomly-selected Muslim Americans was the second such study […]

 The Pew Research Center recently released an instant reaction poll gauging public views about the outcome of the presidential election, conducted online with Google.
 Director of Survey Research Scott Keeter describes the project.